ator-dev/ator-dev/README.md

-## ator-developer
+## ATOR-developer

-hey

-I'm a student who loves software, interactions, and open source communities.
-Projects are vital to me, and I always care about the code I write.
+I love software, open source communities, and the people who create them.
 Mark My Search is my first fully developed software and the project I am most proud of.

 My coding style may become oddly compact and padded with increasingly nested functional scopes, possibly indicating fascination with logical flow.
 This is limited to personal experimentation; I adapt to the projects I adopt, and take feedback from differing experience.